CxSci/IETF-SATP/drafts/crash/draft-belchior-blockchain-gateway-recovery-05.md

 3. Recovery communication: The gateway and informs other gateways of the recovery with a recovery confirmation message is sent (RECOVERY-CONFIRM), and the respective acknowledgment is sent by the counterparty gateway (RECOVERY-ACK).

-Finally, the gateway resumes the normal execution of ODAP.
+Finally, the gateway resumes the normal execution of SATP.

 ### 5.2 Recovery Procedure
 The previous section explained the general procedure that gateways follow upon crashing.
-In more detail, for each ODAP phase, we define the recovery procedure called ODAP-2PC:
+In more detail, for each SATP phase, we define the recovery procedure:

 #### 5.2.1 Transfer  Initiation  Flow
-This phase of ODAP follows the Crash Recovery Model from Section 5.1.
+This phase of SATP follows the Crash Recovery Model from Section 5.1.

 #### 5.2.2 Lock-Evidence  Flow
-This phase of ODAP follows the Crash Recovery Model from Section 5.1.
+This phase of SATP follows the Crash Recovery Model from Section 5.1.
 Note that, in this phase, distributed ledgers were changed by gateways.
 The crash gateways' recovery should take place in less than the timeout specified for the asset transfer.
 Otherwise, the rollback protocol present in the next section is applied.

 #### 5.2.3 Commitment Establishment  Flow
-This phase of ODAP follows the Crash Recovery Model from Section 5.1 and extra steps because in the third phase, distributed gateways changed ledgers.
+This phase of SATP follows the Crash Recovery Model from Section 5.1 and extra steps because in the third phase, distributed gateways changed ledgers.

 As transactions cannot be undone on blockchains, reverting a transaction includes issuing new transactions (with the contrary effect of the ones to be reverted).
 We use a rollback list [HERMES] to keep track of which transaction may be rolled back.
 The crash recovery protocol for the Commitment Establishment Flow is as follows (steps according to Figure 4 [HERMES]):

 1. Rollback lists for all the gateways involved are initialized.

-2. On step 2.3, add a pre-lock transaction to the source gateway rollback list.
+2. On step 2.3, add a pre-lock transaction to the origin Gateway rollback list.

-3. On step 3.2, if the request is denied, abort the transaction and apply rollbacks on the source gateway.
+3. On step 3.2, if the request is denied, abort the transaction and apply rollbacks on the origin Gateway.

-4. On step 3.3, add a lock transaction to the source gateway rollback list.
+4. On step 3.3, add a lock transaction to the origin Gateway rollback list.

-5. On step 3.4, if the commit fails, abort the transaction and apply rollbacks on the source gateway.
+5. On step 3.4, if the commit fails, abort the transaction and apply rollbacks on the origin Gateway.

-5. On step 3.5,  add a create asset transaction to the rollback list of the recipient gateway.
+5. On step 3.5,  add a create asset transaction to the rollback list of the destination Gateway.

-7. On step 3.8, if the commit is successful, ODAP terminates.
+7. On step 3.8, if the commit is successful, SATP terminates.

 8: Otherwise, if the last commit is unsuccessful, then abort the transaction and apply rollbacks to both gateways.

-### 5.3 ODAP-2PC Messages
+### 5.3 Recovery Messages
-ODAP-2PC messages are used to recover from crashes at the several ODAP phases.
+Recovery messages are used to recover from crashes at the several SATP phases.
-These messages inform gateways of the current state of a recovery procedure.
-ODAP-2PC messages follow the log format from Section 4.
+These messages inform gateways of the current state of a recovery procedure, and follow the log format from Section 4.

 #### 5.3.1 RECOVER
 A RECOVER message is sent from the crashed gateway to the counterparty gateway, sending its most recent state.
-This message type is encoded on the recovery message field of an ODAP log.
+This message type is encoded on the recovery message field of an SATP log.

 The parameters of the recovery message payload consist of the following:

-* ODAP phase: latest ODAP phase registered.
+* SATP phase: latest SATP phase registered.

 * Sequence number: latest sequence number registered.